-The North County Fire Authority (NCFA) is a Joint Powers Authority (JPA) established in 2003 and is currently administered by the City of Daly City.
+The North County Fire Authority (NCFA) is a Joint Powers Authority (JPA) established in 2003.
 The NCFA serves the cities of Daly City, Brisbane and Pacifica, with potential for cooperative agreements with other agencies.
 The NCFA has a somewhat unique staffing arrangement.
-Overall administrative services are provided by the NCFA for the three cities within the JPA under the lead of the City of Daly City.
+Overall administrative services are provided by the NCFA for the three cities within the JPA.
 The JPA Board consists of two members of each city council and an Administrative Committee of the three City Managers.
 Actual department staffing and facility maintenance is provided to individual cities by each member city.

 Nine strategically located fire companies and stations provide rapid assistance for medical, fire or other hazardous situations.
 Emergency and support personnel provide all risk emergency and non-emergency services to an area approximately 60 square miles serving a population of over 185,000 citizens.
 The NCFA oversees and manages the delivery of these services through three bureaus: Operations, Support Services, and Fire Prevention and Administrative Services.
 NCFA has maintained service levels and staffing over the prior seven years despite the financial pressures of the economic recession.
-The financial and staffing contribution of Daly City to the Fire JPA has assisted in these efforts.
 One factor of service delivery efficiency often used for comparison purposes is the number of sworn fire personnel per 1,000 population.
 Since the City is served as part of a multi-jurisdictional JPA, there is no precise assigned number of personnel for each of the agencies.
 There are eight stations fully staffed 24 hours per day, and measurable response factors are described below.